qgis/QGIS-Documentation/source/docs/user_manual/preamble/help_and_support.rst

 If you have found a bug and fixed it yourself you can submit this patch also.
-Again, the lovely redmine ticketsystem at http://hub.qgis.org/wiki/quantum-gis/Bugreports has this type as well.
+Again, the lovely redmine ticketsystem at http://hub.qgis.org/wiki/quantum-gis/issues has this type as well.
 Check ``Patch supplied`` checkbox and attach your patch before submitting bug.
-Someone of the developers will review it and apply it to QGIS.
+Someone of the developers will review it and apply it to |qg|.
 Please don't be alarmed if your patch is not applied straight away --- developers may be tied up with other committments.

 Blog
 ====

-The QGIS-community also runs a weblog at http://planet.qgis.org/planet/ which has some interesting articles for users and developers as well provided by other blogs in the community.
+The |qg| community also runs a weblog at http://planet.qgis.org/planet/ which has some interesting articles for users and developers as well provided by other blogs in the community.
 You are invited to contribute your own QGIS blog!